mryel00/spyglass-dev/README.md

 # Spyglass

-> **Please note that this project is in a very early stage.
-Use at your own risk.
-Think about contributing to the project if you find that something is not working, and you are able to fix it.
-Every contribution is appreciated.**
+> **Please note that we cannot support 32 bit systems.
+For more information please have a look at [this comment](https://github.com/mryel00/spyglass/issues/116#issuecomment-3361184578).**

 A simple mjpeg server for the python module [Picamera2](https://github.com/raspberrypi/picamera2).